About the Program

 The Ophthalmology Residency Program in the Cullen Eye Institute at Baylor College of Medicine provides outstanding clinical and surgical training with extensive exposure to every ophthalmic subspecialty.
 Our nationally renowned and fully ACGME-accredited program (#13 in Doximity’s 2020 program ranking) offers a wide array of training opportunities in one of the most advanced medical centers in the world.

-Our focus is to provide our residents with superb education in all aspects of ophthalmology that empower them to pursue the career of their choice - comprehensive or subspecialty ophthalmology in an academic or private practice setting.
+Our program provides our residents with superb education in all aspects of ophthalmology that empower them to pursue the career of their choice - comprehensive or subspecialty ophthalmology in an academic or private practice setting.